-On March 14, 2024, the Company announced an updated prospective resource estimate supported by a prospective resource report (the "Updated Report") dated March 12, 2024 (with an effective date of February 29, 2024) prepared by NSAI, an independent qualified reserves evaluator.
-The Updated Report focused solely on the Damara Fold and Thrust Belt Area, located within PEL 73, in the Kavango Basin, in which the Corporation holds a 90% working interest (reduced to 70% in the event of closing of the MOU pursuant to its terms).
+On March 14, 2024, the Company announced an updated prospective resource estimate supported by a prospective resource report dated March 12, 2024 (with an effective date of February 29, 2024) prepared by NSAI, an independent qualified reserves evaluator.
+The report focused solely on the Damara Fold and Thrust Belt play area, located within PEL 73, in the Kavango Basin.
 The integration of all subsurface data and new geochemical analyses in the Damara Fold Belt resulted in an increase of oil potential.
-See "Oil and Gas Information".